-The use of digital images in schools is a complex area .The school has a clear and sufficiently detailed policy which covers the taking and use of digital images and video of children and takes steps to ensure that it is understood and enforced.
+Within our Online Safety and GDPR policies, our school has a clear and sufficiently detailed policy which covers the taking and use of digital images and video of children and takes steps to ensure that it is understood and enforced.

-The school recognises the importance and usefulness of including the children's use of technology within the classroom, such as an iPad.
-With this brings lots of opportunities for children across all age ranges to explore and learn in an explorative and creative way.
-The use of a technology item, such as an iPad is likely to have a camera and children will be using the camera as part of their learning experience.
-However the use of iPad's and other tablet equipment can also present risks if children are left to use the equipment in an unsupervised environment.
-It is therefore understood that the school will ensure that all usage of iPad's within the school will be supervised by an adult at all times.
+Our school recognises the importance and usefulness of including the children's use of technology within the classroom.
+This brings lots of opportunities for children across all age ranges and can also present risks if children are left to use the equipment in an unsupervised environment.
+It is therefore understood that the school will ensure that all usage of devices within the school will be supervised by an adult at all times.

 Staff and children sign ICT Acceptable Use Agreements.
-For staff this includes a section on the use of digital images and clarification about the position regarding the use of personal mobile phones/cameras for taking pictures.
-Where volunteers are supporting school staff, they should abide by the same rules as school staff as far as is reasonable.
+For staff this includes a section on the use of digital images and clarification about the position regarding the use of personal mobile phones/digital devices/cameras for taking pictures.
+Where volunteers are supporting school staff, they follow the same rules as school staff as far as is reasonable, all visitors are given a safeguarding and security information document which reinforces safe procedures and use of mobile phones.
+We also have a Remote Learning policy which outlines the provision, use of Google Classroom and remote learning protocols.